-Accrued compensation and benefits consists of employee salaries, bonuses, benefits, and acquisition-related earnouts (contingent on employment) not yet been paid.
-The acquisition-related earnout contingent on employment is a product of the acquisition of WTI.
-The sellers and eligible employees of WTI are eligible to earn up to \$70.0 million contingent upon meeting certain EBITDA related hurdles that are contingent on employment.
+Accrued compensation and benefits consists of employee salaries, bonuses, benefits, severance, and acquisition-related earnouts (contingent on employment) that has not yet been paid.
+The acquisition-related earnout contingent on employment is a result of the acquisition of WTI.
+The sellers and certain employees of WTI are eligible to earn up to \$70.0 million contingent upon meeting certain EBITDA related hurdles and continued employment.
 Upon the achievement of \$20.0 million, \$22.5 million, and \$25.0 million of EBITDA, \$35.0 million, \$17.5 million, and \$17.5 million are earned, respectively.
-The earnout period is eligible through December 31, 2027 with the potential to extend an additional two years.
+The earnout period is through December 31, 2027 with the potential to extend an additional two years.
+Refer to Note 14 for further information.